Tapad/sbt-docker-compose/README.md

     addSbtPlugin("com.tapad" % "sbt-docker-compose" % "0.0.1-SNAPSHOT")

-3) Enable the plugin on the Project you would like to test:
+3) Enable the plugin on the sbt projects you would like to test:

     enablePlugins(DockerComposePlugin)